- HEALTH & NUTRITION

 What are free radicals?

 Antioxidants are important because they help to neutralize and stabilize excess free radicals, but what is it about free radicals that makes them so problematic?
-Free radicals are produced as a waste product of cellular reactions, including cellular respiration, which is the cell’s energy production process.
+According to the National Center for Complementary and Integrative Health, free radicals are highly volatile chemicals that are naturally produced when you move and when your body converts food into energy.
+Free radicals are produced as a waste product of cellular reactions, including cellular respiration, which is the cell's energy production process.
 Cellular respiration uses the mitochondria of the cell to convert carbon from food and oxygen into energy for the cells, organs, and tissues to function, which is why we call the mitochondria the “powerhouse” of the cell.
 Although cellular respiration is a process that is essential to life, the process also causes the production of free radicals.
 Some free radicals are a good thing but when there are too many free radicals produced and not enough CoQ10 problems start arising.
-Free radicals are waste products produced by the cell which generally consist of an oxygen or nitrogen atom with an unpaired electron in their outer shell.
+Free radicals are by-products produced by the cell which generally consist of an oxygen or nitrogen atom with an unpaired electron in its outer shell.
 The unpaired electron makes free radicals highly unstable, so they work to “steal” electrons from nearby molecules in order to stabilize themselves.
 By “stealing” an electron from a nearby molecule, the structure of the molecule can be compromised and damaged, which can impact everything from fat to proteins to DNA.

 What is mitochondrial health?